walterhiggins/WMPJS/README.md

 Within any loop block there must be a statement which will affect the loop's condition.
 For example, in the above code we check the value of the *i* variable each time round the loop.
 If we never changed the *i* variable, what do you think would happen?
 If *i* never changed then the test `i < players.length` would always be true (unless of course there were no players on the server in which case the code inside the *while* block would never execute).
 A loop which keeps running and never stops is called an *infinite loop*.
 Infinite loops usually happen because a programmer forgot to increment a counter variable or because the loop condition is wrong.
 An infinite loop is usually a sign that something went wrong - that there's a bug in the code.
 There are infinite loops which aren't accidental.
 Most games and programs which have a user interface (windows, buttons etc) have an *event loop* which is a loop that's constantly running and listening for incoming events from the user or other parts of the system.
 A game's event loop might listen for key presses from the user, check to see if any collisions between objects in the game have occurred, check the player's health and so on.
 The Minecraft server has just such a loop.

 ### Creating a new command for players.
-So far in this recipe we've been creating Javascript functions which can be invoked by anyone on the server who is an operator.
+So far in this chapter we've been creating Javascript functions which can be invoked by anyone on the server who is an operator.
 Only operators can and should be able to execute javascript code at the in-game or server prompts. *The ability to execute code is potentially dangerous so you definitely don't want to grant that permission to everyone on your server*.
 The `js` command will take any javascript code and try to execute it.
 There's another command provided by ScriptCraft and that's the `jsp` command.
 The `jsp` command is available for *everyone* to use.
 Unlike the `js` command, the `jsp` command *does not execute* javascript code so it can be used safely by players without operator privileges.
 The `jsp` command lets you create your own custom commands which can be used by all players.

 We want *all* players to be able to call up the leaderboard with a simple in-game command and we want them to be able to do so without them needing to know Javascript.
-In the next part of this recipe we're going to change the *leaderboard.js* file so that anyone can call up the leaderboard using this command:
+In the next part of this chapter we're going to change the *leaderboard.js* file so that anyone can call up the leaderboard using this command:

     jsp leaderboard